 The Student Success Center, located on the second floor of G.V.
-"Sonny" Montgomery Student Center, provides both one-on-one and computer-based tutorial services for MCC students.
-The Center contains 83 up-to-date computers for student use in word processing and Internet research.
-The computers also contain course related software.
-In addition, the Student Success Center houses the PLATO LEARNING SYSTEM, an individualized, self-paced, computer-managed instructional system that provides a wide range of instruction through specific course selection.
+"Sonny" Montgomery Student Center, provides one-on-one tutorial services primarily in English and math.
+Other subjects are available depending on the availability of tutors.
+These services are available to current MCC students.
+Students taking Intermediate English or Enhanced English Composition are required to spend an hour per week in the English area of the Student Success Center, Students taking Enhanced Intermediate Algebra or Enhanced College Algebra are required to spend an hour per week in the math area of the Student Success Center.

+The Center contains up-to-date computers for student use.
+In addition, the Student Success Center offers high speed internet for students who use their own device.
 The Center employs a highly qualified instructional staff as well as student tutors.
-Contact the Center at 601-481-1341 to schedule an appointment and for Center hours.
+Contact the Center at 601-484-8799 to schedule an appointment or make an appointment by clicking on Tutortrac in Canvas.

-English & Reading Lab
+English & Writing Lab

 The English & Reading Lab, located within the Student Success Center in the G.V.
 "Sonny" Montgomery Student Center, offers tutoring services to students currently enrolled in MCC English courses.
-All tutors are MCC English faculty who will go over graded and ungraded papers with students to help target problem areas and assist in remediation.
 Computerized tutorials and use of computers for completing English assignments are also available.
 A website link in Eaglenet provides complete information, including operating hours and contact information for the Lab Coordinator.